Deathspike/mangarack/README.md

 If you want to get involved, leave me an e-mail and we can discuss contact/things to do!

+## Versioning

+Once release of 3.0.0 happens, we will adhere to: http://semver.org/

 ## Awaiting Implementation

 * Persistent synchronization (may or may not be binary compatible with mr.cs).